joomla/rfc/bylaws/voting.md

 ## 4. Readiness Vote

-2. All members of the Working Group for that specific RfC may vote on Readiness measures.
+2. All members of the Working Group for that specific RFC may vote on Readiness measures.
 4. The Readiness vote is conducted in the Workgroup lead by the Sponsor.
 There are no formal requirements beside the quorum and the majority.